ahmeterdem1/Vector_cpp/README.md

 My measurements
-yielded the exact same performance with the compiler with given optimization flags for dot prodcut operation.
+yielded the exact same performance with the compiler with given optimization flags for dot product operation.
 And Neongebra was around 2 times faster than the native compiler optimized output for vector length measurement.
-For vector addition, Neongebra was more than 20 times faster than the compiler with optimization flags.
+For vector addition, Neongebra was more than 20 times faster than the compiler with optimization flags (int8 datatype).

 Of course, all this may just indicate how bad was Vectorgebra...
 But, I don't think so!
 Vector addition is less than 10 lines of code.
 It is indeed very hard to mess up this little amount of code I guess.

 You can see all the code in the properly named folder.

+### Algorithms for Larger Datatypes

+With the introduction of int16 datatype to accelerated vector types, algorithms change a little bit.
+Normally for 8-bit datatypes, vector algebra operations were all done in loops where the increment was 16.
+Because a Q register can hold 16 of 8-bit values, ARM Neon is able to do 16 operations at a time at each iteration.
+Now, for the 16-bit datatypes, naturally this count decreases to 8.

+I have changed the algorithms to make it 16 again.
+At each iteration, 2 Q registers are loaded.
+Operations then are carried as normal, done separately on both registers.
+This decreases the total amount of load-store operations each by 1 per iteration in total, and total iteration count halves.
+Another bit of time gain is introduced by this change.

 ## File Structure